sarailoo/menu-ghost/readme.txt

 No. Visibility checks run only when menus are rendered and use cached WordPress APIs.
 There are no external requests or front-end assets.

 = Will it work with my theme or page builder? =
 Yes.
-WP Menu Control extends the default WordPress menus, so any theme or builder that uses `wp_nav_menu()` automatically benefits from the rules you configure.
+Menu Control extends the default WordPress menus, so any theme or builder that uses `wp_nav_menu()` automatically benefits from the rules you configure.

 = Where are the translations stored? =
 If you upload the plugin to WordPress.org, translations are managed by GlotPress.
-Any custom translations can be placed in `wp-content/languages/plugins/wp-menu-control-*.mo`.
+Any custom translations can be placed in `wp-content/languages/plugins/menu-control-*.mo`.

 == Screenshots ==